mike99mac/minimy-mike99mac/README.md

 # Minimy

-Minimy is a simple NLU-based voice assistant framework.

-It is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy
+This software is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy

 ## Overview
 **From Ken Smith, who is the original author:**